 - salt & pepper to taste

-- Start by peeling and chopping three large sweet potatoes.
-Cover with water and boil until soft.
-Remove from heat and drain.
+Start by peeling and chopping three large sweet potatoes.
+Cover with water, add salt, and boil until soft.
+Remove from heat and strain.
 Than mash and place in 9x11 casserole dish.

 For the chicken, use either rotisserie chicken or make your own.
-I baked mine: butterfly the chicken, drizzle olive oil and season with salt and pepper.
+To bake: butterfly the chicken, drizzle olive oil and season with salt and pepper.
 Bake at 300 degrees for 25-30 minutes, or until cooked through.
 Shred when slightly cooled and set aside.

-Add 8 ounces of spicy Mexican cheese or pepper jack cheese.
-I also reserved some black beans and sprinkled them on the top for decoration.
+Add 8 ounces of spicy Mexican cheese or pepper jack cheese to the top of the casserole.
+I also reserved some black beans and corn, and sprinkled them on the top for decoration.

 Bake on 350 for 30-40 minutes, or until warm throughout.

 Serve with sauteed onions and peppers, some sliced avocado, and some chopped cilantro.